Shakira: Achievements

 In 2018, Spotify listed Shakira as number 10 most-streamed female artist of the decade of the platform's existence; she had been the highest streamed Latin artist.
 In 2020, Shakira became the first female artist with four songs from different decades to have over 100 million streams on Spotify.
 She was the only artist with Spanish songs, the only Latin artist, and third overall, after Michael Jackson and Eminem, to achieve this milestone.
 In the same year, she broke the Vevo Certified Awards record, becoming the artist with the most videos with over 100 million views.
-In 2019, Houston Press listed Shakira, whose "debut album was released nearly 30 years" before, as one of the women who should have been introduced into the Rock and Roll Hall of Fame.
+By 2023, with over 20 billion cumulative views, she was one of the top-10 artists overall of all time on YouTube.
 In 2022, her financial worth was estimated at $300 million.

+In 2019, Houston Press listed Shakira as one of the women who should have been introduced into the Rock and Roll Hall of Fame.
 In 2022, MTV (Latin America) included Shakira in the list of "the most influential women in the history of music", as the only Latina on the list.
 In May 2023, Billboard honored Shakira as the "Latin Woman of the Year", the first time the magazine bestowed this distinction.
 Billboard highlighted Shakira's record-breaking achievements of 2022 and 2023 and noted that she had been one of the best-selling musicians of all time.
-"With grace, a deep tradition of giving back, and enormous talent" [...] she "continues to be more relevant than ever", asserted the magazine.
+The magazine asserted that "With grace, a deep tradition of giving back, and enormous talent [she] continues to be more relevant than ever".
 According to Ronald Day of Telemundo, Shakira has "empowered generations to embrace our (Latin) identity through music".
 She was ranked at number 45 on Billboards 2025 "Top 100 Women Artists of the 21st Century" list.